CosmicHorrorDev/subwinder/README.md

 ### Documentation

-There is pretty thorough documentation in the [repo's wiki](https://github.com/LovecraftianHorror/subwinder/wiki) that covers all the functionality currently exposed by the library.
-If anything in the wiki is incorrect or confusing then please [raise an issue](https://github.com/LovecraftianHorror/subwinder/issues) to address this.
+There is pretty thorough documentation in the [docs directory](https://github.com/LovecraftianHorror/subwinder/blob/master/docs/README.md) that covers all the functionality currently exposed by the library.
+If anything in the docs are incorrect or confusing then please [raise an issue](https://github.com/LovecraftianHorror/subwinder/issues) to address this.

 ### Benefits from using `subwinder`